ScuffleTV/scuffle/design/video-infrastructure.md

 ## Ingest

-Ingest is responsible for handling the incoming go-live requests.
+Ingest is responsible for handling the incoming go live requests.

-It is agnostic to the protocol used to go live; for example, we can support the following:
+It is agnostic to the protocol used by the streamer to go live; for example, we can support the following:
 - [WebRTC](https://en.wikipedia.org/wiki/WebRTC)
 - [SRT](https://en.wikipedia.org/wiki/Secure_Reliable_Transport)
 - [RTMP](https://en.wikipedia.org/wiki/Real-Time_Messaging_Protocol)